NemesTom/ldap_audit_log_analysis/README.md

 or like this:

 python ldap_audit_log_analysis.py 'example.log' -performance

+or like this:

+python ldap_audit_log_analysis.py 'example.log' -performance -guistats

 Calling just the python file defaults to analysing 'logfile.txt' in the script's folder.